 “We must change to create a viable and sustainable future,” Williams said, without detailing the number or timing of job cuts.
 “We are taking confident measures that are right for our future success.”

 News Ltd., Murdoch’s Australian unit that controls more than half of the nation’s newspapers, is the latest media group to revamp its publications and eliminate staff as the rise of online platforms erodes demand for printed versions.
 Sydney- based Fairfax Media Ltd. (FXJ) this week said it would cut 22 percent of its workforce, close printing sites and charge for online content.

 “These kinds of cuts and changes are reasonably inevitable, so the fact that they’re addressing how they can change their structure is a positive,” Angus Gluskie, who helps manage more than $350 million at White Funds Management in Sydney, said before News Ltd.’s announcement.
 “The difficult thing is having to make these changes in the midst of an advertising downturn, but advertising conditions won’t remain as tough as they are right now.”

 A new editorial system will allow news stories to be published across several platforms including print, web and tablet, Williams said.
 He also confirmed the purchase of Australian Independent Business Media, publisher of the Business Spectator and Eureka Report websites.

 News Corp.
-(NWSA)’s Australian-listed shares climbed 0.6 percent to A$20.15 as of 2:22 p.m. in Sydney.
+(NWSA:US)’s Australian-listed shares climbed 0.6 percent to A$20.15 as of 2:22 p.m. in Sydney.
 The company today offered to pay A$3.50 a share for Consolidated Media, 14 percent more than yesterday’s closing price.